NCCAM Clinical Terms of Award for Human Subjects Research

 The awardee/grantee also must submit copies of study reports developed for the monitors, and copies of their signed recommendations.
 The awardee/grantee also must submit copies of all reviews conducted by the monitoring group to NCCAM within 30 days of the reviews or meetings.

-Onsite Monitoring by NCCAM
+Study Monitoring by NCCAM

-The monitoring of clinical research sites is another element of a monitoring system to assist NCCAM and its awardees/grantees to ensure participant safety and investigator adherence to applicable regulations.
+Onsite Monitoring—The monitoring of clinical research sites is another element of a monitoring system to assist NCCAM and its awardees/grantees to ensure participant safety and investigator adherence to applicable regulations.
 It also exists to verify data quality, completeness, and accuracy.
 For most interventional studies and large observational studies, clinical site monitors designated by NCCAM will conduct periodic onsite review of source documents, case report forms and other participant records, regulatory files, facilities, laboratories, and pharmacies (if applicable).
-For studies that will undergo site monitoring, the NCCAM program officer will inform the awardee of requirements prior to initiating participant enrollment.
+For studies that will undergo site monitoring, the NCCAM program director will inform the awardee of requirements prior to initiating participant enrollment.

 C. Investigational New Drug or Investigational Device Exemption Requirements

 Consistent with Federal regulations, research projects involving the use of investigational therapeutics, vaccines, or other medical interventions (including licensed products and devices for a purpose other than that for which they were licensed) in humans under a research protocol must be performed under a Food and Drug Administration (FDA) investigational new drug (IND) or investigational device exemption (IDE).